LobanovaEG-LobanovSV/Q-HIU/README.md

 The main function is Q_HIU.m.
 It consists of three main steps: Singular Value Decomposition with Automatic Divisive Correlation (SVD_ADC.p), Bottom Gaussian Fitting (BGF.p), and Quantitative Unsupervised/Partially Supervised Non-negative Matrix Factorization (Q_USPS_NMF.p).

-The best way to understand how the Q-HIU works is to consider the following example.
+The best way to understand how the Q-HIU works is to consider the following examples.

+## Example 1: using BGF to reproduce Fig. 1B

+- Run the script 'Example_Fig_1B.m'

-## Example of using Q-HIU
+## Example 2: using Q-HIU to reproduce Figs. 2-3 and Figs. S3-S17 of the Supporting Information

 - Download the Raman micro spectroscopy data from [You et al., Research data supporting "Raman spectroscopy imaging reveals interplay between atherosclerosis and medial calcification in human aorta", Zenodo (2017)](https://zenodo.org/record/1045174):